-Today, the renamed Lois Insolia ALS Clinic is a part of the Les Turner ALS Research and Patient Center at Northwestern Medicine and provides a comprehensive, patient-centered system of care that serves as a model for ALS treatment around the world.
+Today, the renamed Lois Insolia ALS Clinic is a part of the Les Turner ALS Center at Northwestern Memorial Hospital and provides a comprehensive, patient-centered system of care that serves as a model for ALS treatment around the world.

 After James’ passing, his son, Greg, and his sister, Gia, have continued this legacy of support through the James, V. Insolia Family Foundation.
 Additionally, Greg and his wife, Rosemary, have been longtime active supporters of the Foundation.
 Since 1986, the Insolia family has contributed well over a million dollars to continue the legacy of Lois and to provide the highest level of care for people with ALS.

 “My father felt strongly that a multidisciplinary patient clinic for those living with ALS was critical in the Chicagoland area,” Greg Insolia said.
 “It’s an honor to have helped establish and provide that resource for over 30 years through the Les Turner ALS Center at Northwestern Medicine while carrying on the memory of my mother.
 Our family looks forward to continuing this partnership for years to come.”